Ikujiro Nonaka

-Biography
+Life and career

-Nonaka was born in Tokyo in 1935 and as a child he lived through the Japanese defeat by the West during World War II.
-His nationalist spirit led him to believe that, in order to avoid further humiliation, Japan should adapt its technological and organizational skills.
-In 1958 Nonaka received his B.S. in political science of Waseda University.
+Nonaka was born in Tokyo on 10 May 1935, and as a child lived through World War II.
+His nationalist spirit led him to believe that Japan should adapt its technological and organizational skills.
+In 1958 Nonaka received his B.S. in political science from Waseda University.

-After graduation Nonaka accepted a job in Fuji Electric, where he initiated a management program.
-This curriculum was in the 1960s further developed together with the business school of Keio University and offered to companies all over Japan.
-In 1967 Nonaka moved to US where in 1968 he obtained an MBA and in 1972 a PhD in Business Administration both at University of California, Berkeley.
+After graduation Nonaka accepted a job at Fuji Electric, where he initiated a management program.
+This curriculum was further developed in the 1960s together with the business school of Keio University and offered to companies all over Japan.
+In 1967 Nonaka moved to the United States where in 1968 he obtained an MBA and in 1972 a PhD in Business Administration, both at the University of California, Berkeley.

 Nonaka was the First Distinguished Drucker Scholar in Residence at the Drucker School and Institute, Claremont Graduate University; the Xerox Distinguished Faculty Scholar, Institute of Management, Innovation and Organization, UC Berkeley.
 Back in Japan he became professor at the Graduate School of International Corporate Strategy of Hitotsubashi University.

+Nonaka died from pneumonia on 25 January 2025, at the age of 89.